 At Kicheche Laikipia Camp, in Ol Pejeta, the Trust has been supporting the Nanyuki Childrens’ home.
 This orphanage is in constant need of support.
 Currently, they have about 75 kids in residence, the majority preschool and nursery children.

-Women from nearby communities have benefited from clerical & store keeping training.
-The knowledge equips them to secure long term employment in surrounding shops, camps, and lodges.
+Within the Maasai Mara, Kicheche supports local women’s advancement by providing them with revenue earning opportunities that transform their lives.
+Women from nearby communities have benefited from clerical and storekeeping training.
+In fact, one beneficiary even went on to start a thriving vegetable and fruit vending business.
 The Trust also holds HR workshops for the youth to better their job searching skills.
 Language and computer training classes are held too.

 The Trust works with a Maasai women self-help group of 18 ladies who, apart from supplying our giftshops with their artisan work, have also learned to use re-usable materials like toilet rolls, magazines, and newspapers to make wonderful Christmas crackers.
 Inside you will also find a small gift package made by them.
 The proceeds benefit the women directly.